codeHokage1/coindeets/README.md

 coindeets check price --curr=NGN coindeets check price --coin=BTC --curr=EUR
 ```
-Without the options, the application will return the first 10 crypto assests, sorted by rank and in USD.
+Without the options, the application will return the first 10 crypto assests, sorted by the official CoinMarketCap rank as at the time and in USD.

 ## How to use: